brow/brow.github.io/consulting/index.md

 ---
 layout: page
 title: Consulting
-description: I design and build software that interfaces directly with people.
-For the last 10 years, I've focused on native iOS applications.
+description: I've spent the last 11 years helping product companies accomplish their goals, with a special focus on the iOS platform.
 ---

 I cofounded and developed [Pod](/pod), a well-loved iOS calendar app that was acquired in 2019.
 Before that I led iOS development at [Asana](https://asana.com).